1. Check deadlines

-The application deadline for this selective Master's programme is 1 March 2022.
+The application deadline for this selective Master's programme was 1 March 2022.

 Please note: if you are an applicant with an EU/EEA nationality and wish to apply for housing, you must submit your application by 1 March.

 If you are interested in a scholarship, you need to apply for both the Master's programme and the scholarship before 15 January.
 Learn more at:

 2. Check entry requirements

 To gain admission to the Master’s programme in Holocaust and Genocide Studies you must hold a Bachelor’s degree from an accredited university in:

 - European studies with a major in European History (UvA)

 - the humanities, liberal arts or social sciences, with a minimum of 30 ECTS (equivalent to a full-time semester of academic studies) taken in the field of history and/or related to the study of mass violence and genocide, such as genocide studies, conflict studies, ethnic studies, colonial studies, global history, area studies (particularly Africa, Asia, Europe, Latin America, Middle East), memory studies or other courses related to mass violence.